coolstar/dj48/README.md

 #### Recording
 * Switch to enable/disable recording
 * Records audio output from the web-page
+#### Macros
+* Record macros that log your inputs on the webpage
+* Replay these macros back in time with your original inputs
+* Import or write macros manually in Ace editor
 #### Real-Time Effects
 ##### Pitch
 * Shifts frequencies higher or lower